 "Most inspectors do their jobs well and are vital to preventing childhood lead poisoning, but those who fail to follow the law endanger the heath and well-being of unsuspecting and vulnerable people," said Maryland Department of the Environment Secretary Serena McIlwain.
 "Parents of children residing at these properties should contact their child’s pediatrician or primary care physician to get tested."

-Lead is known to cause children permanent brain damage leaving them with learning and behavioral issues.
+Lead can cause permanent brain damage and leave children with life-long learning and behavioral disabilities.

 Below is a list of properties with invalidated lead inspection certificates.